 If a broker offers a leverage ratio of 1:100 on forex, it means that 99% of the amount in the opened position is leveraged or loaned from the broker.
 Bigger positions can be opened with leverage with a smaller deposit amount.
 Excessive leverage increases the risk factor as losses are to be covered by the trader.

 8) Margin: It is the amount that the trader is required to pay to open a certain position in forex trading.
 Suppose if 1:100 is the leverage ratio then 1% of the overall cost of the position has to be paid by the trader initially.
 Any opened position in forex trading is worth margin amount + leverage amount.

 10) Stop Loss/Take Profit: These are the type of limit orders which can greatly assist in forex and CFD trading.
-The stop loss feature allows traders to limit the losses or protect the profits.
+The stop-loss feature allows traders to limit losses or protect their profits.
 The take-profit features allow traders to automatically take the profits if a target is achieved.
 If the set stops loss or take profit target price is triggered, the position is closed automatically.
 Stop loss and take profits can be set while placing the order and can also be placed or modified after opening the position.

 Forex trading can best be learned with experience.
 It is a high-risk market and traders must use demo trading where they can gain experience with virtual currencies.
 It is a high-risk capital market and is not ideal for every type of trader.
 One must check the suitability, objective, and risk elements thoroughly before entering the forex market.

 Understanding forex trading can be complex for those who have never traded on any financial instrument online in the past.
 Those who have a slight experience of trading other capital markets like stocks, cryptocurrencies, or CFDs would be very comfortable with forex trading.

 Let us understand the complete process and working methodology of the forex market with the help of an example.